predicthq/sdk-py/examples/aei_from_events/README.md

 ## Calculating Impact vs. Summing PHQ Attendance

 [`phq_attendance`](https://support.predicthq.com/what-is-phq-attendance) is the _overall_ estimated attendance for an event.
-So now matter if an event with a `phq_attendance` of 10,000 takes place over the course of 1 day or 1 month, the event will show the same value in both cases.
+So no matter if an event with a `phq_attendance` of 10,000 takes place over the course of 1 day or 1 month, the event will show the same value in both cases.
 To properly model this information on a daily, calendarized basis, we must split the overall attendance figure into equal chunks over the duration of its start and end dates.

 ## AEI by Event Category and Log Transforms